GiorgiaAuroraAdorni/virtual-CAT-app/README.md

 #### Features

-- **Multifaceted Interaction Modes**: The app offers gesture-based and visual block-based programming interfaces, replicating embodied and symbolic artefacts used in the unplugged CAT.
+- **Multifaceted Interaction Modes**: The app offers gesture-based and visual block-based programming interfaces, replicating embodied and symbolic artefacts in the unplugged CAT.
 These interactive modes cater to a diverse learner base, making the app accessible and adaptable.
 - **Multilingual Support**: The app's multilingual support facilitates its usability across diverse linguistic backgrounds.
 In particular, it is available in four languages:
   - *Italian*, *French*, and *German* to cater to the diverse linguistic landscape of Switzerland.
-  - *English* to extend the app’s utility to a broader range of educational institutions, ensuring that a wider student demographic can benefit from the learning experience it offers, paving the way for potential adoption beyond Switzerland’s borders.
+  - *English* to extend the app’s utility to a broader range of educational institutions, ensuring that a wider student demographic can benefit from its learning experience, paving the way for potential adoption beyond Switzerland’s borders.
 - **Automated Assessment**: The app automates the assessment process, providing real-time feedback, error notifications, and potential suggestions for rectification, enabling a streamlined evaluation of AT skills.
 - **Cross-Platform Availability**: Developed using Flutter, the app maintains a consistent user experience across iOS, Android, and macOS, ensuring wide accessibility.